lugu/qiloop/doc/NOTES.md

 applications.
 It was created by Aldebaran Robotics (currently SoftBank Robotics) and is the foundation of the NAOqi SDK.
 SoftBank Robotics uses it for the Romeo, NAO and Pepper robots.
-QiMessaging is also used in Choregraphe, an integrated development environment which simplifies programming of the NAO and Pepper robots.
+QiMessaging is also used in Choregraphe, an integrated development environment which helps programming NAO and Pepper robots.

 An open source implementation of QiMessaging is actively developed as part of the libqi framework: https://github.com/aldebaran/libqi